Summer Festivals in London 2019: A month-by-month guide

 London Craft Beer Festival

-With a London Craft Beer Festival ticket, you get to try unlimited 100ml samples of beer from over 40 breweries during your session.
-Breweries include Brewdog, Harbour and Weird Beard, amongst many others, along with a selection of pop up kitchens and a street food bazaar.
-There is also live music with headliners including Two Door Cinema Club.
+With a London Craft Beer Festival ticket, you get to try unlimited 100ml samples of beer from over 80 breweries during your session.
+Breweries include Boundary, Harbour and Weird Beard, amongst many others, along with a selection of pop up kitchens and a street food bazaar.
+There is also live music with some great headline acts.

 Where: Tobacco Dock

-How much: All in one day ticket from £46.50, includes beer, glass and magazine guide
+How much: All in one day ticket from £40, includes beer, tasting glass and magazine guide

 South West Four

 Perfect for lovers of electronic dance music, South West Four promises some great DJ sets for ages 18 and over.
-Headliners include Marshmello, Dizzee Rascal, Galantis and Chase and Status Live.
+Headliners include Basement Jaxx, Wiley, Tinie Tempah and The Prodigy.
 South West Four is easily accessed by public transport and there are plenty of hotels nearby if you are staying for the weekend.

 Where: Clapham Common